 Windows!
 If your window is open, I’m sure you have a screen on it.
 An excited ferret can scratch their way through those screens faster than can be imagined!

 Trash cans!
 Pure ferret delight and never safe for them!
-First, the contents are wildly dangerous for ferret consumption.
+First, the contents are wildly dangerous for ferret consumption or exposure.
 Second, the number of people who have reported taking out the trash and then realizing their ferret was no longer in the house is staggering.
 The good news is that most reports include retrieving the fur baby!
 Playing in plastic bags is a real treat for ferrets.
 They love the crinkly sounds.
 This is dangerous playtime without direct supervision!
 Also be aware that scented trash bags can make your ferret very ill.

 How about the toilet?
 Is your ferret long enough to climb up and fall into the toilet?
 Is there a toilet cover that will allow her to climb up?
 Keep the lid down and be aware that if your baby can climb onto that lid, the sink or tub – or trash can – may be close enough to get into.
 Can he reach the toilet paper?
 That’s usually not a danger to him as much as it is a hilarious mess for you to pick up.
 Quick note on toilet paper: the inside roll can be dangerous for your ferret!
 Also paper towel holders.

 Outside doors!
 Oh dear!
 People coming in or going out of the home can find that a determined ferret is able to slip out with them, often so fast they are not seen!
 Once out of the safety of their home environment, your ferret can be too excited – or too frightened – to come to you when called and they simply cannot survive without you.
 If your fuzzie (aka: Whiskered Houdini) has escaped, immediate action gives the best chances for recovery.
 Call him, put out a treat dish and food dish by the door, search calmly so as to reduce alarming him.
+[Easier said than done!]
 If you have trained your ferret to view his carrier as a safe zone, set it out while you search.
 Maybe he will be found huddling inside soon.
 A frightened ferret moves like greased lighting and always…ALWAYS… takes advantage of cover.
 It’s an entrenched survival instinct.